Ojibwe Language Program

 - graduate with a more sophisticated knowledge of the Ojibwe language in general;

 - increase both your Ojibwe language credentials and earning potential upon graduation.

 Learn more on our Degree Programs page.

 Scholarships and Outreach

-Practicum also benefits community programs with much-needed classroom assistance and preparation for prospective employees.
+The practicum also benefits community programs with much-needed classroom assistance and preparation for prospective employees.
 In recent years, students have served their practicum at Wicoie Nandagikendan Dakota and Ojibwe Immersion Program sites (Anishinabe Academy and Four Directions Family Center), as well as Bdote Learning Center, a K-3 Dakota and Ojibwe Immersion Program.
 Language Practicum students earn college credits and a small stipend to assist a full-time Ojibwe language instructor within a Minneapolis Public School language classroom.
 The practicum provides you with teaching experience as well as the opportunity to improve your language skills.

 In support of our Ojibwe language program, the Ojibwe immersion house was created to provide our students with the opportunity to live together in an environment where only the Ojibwe language is spoken.
 Immersion houses such as Ojibwewigamig have proven to be a very powerful aid in increasing the fluency of their participants.
 Check back to learn more about this exciting and unique opportunity!

 Ojibwe Immersion Lunches

 Every Thursday from 2:30-3:20 PM, our Ojibwe language students and instructors gather in Scott Hall Room 2 to have lunch together while speaking Ojibwe.
 This informal immersion lunch allows students an opportunity to practice and implement what they have been learning in class.
 Everyone, including community members, is welcome to attend these immersion lunches.
 For more information, contact Brendan Kishketon, firstname.lastname@example.org